maisy-archive/site/public/articles/WhyRewriteYourSite.md

 | v3          	| [Here](https://site-jlflzgxce-beefers.vercel.app/)            	| [Here](https://site-git-v3-beefers.vercel.app/)     	| Dead within 6 (4 meaningful) commits.
 Similar styling to v2, used Svelte and Astro.                                                              	|
 | v4          	| [Here](https://site-jh5zqygpw-beefers.vercel.app/)            	| [Here](https://site-git-v4-beefers.vercel.app/)     	| Started to take webdev seriously, felt the need for a real portfolio.
 Written using SolidJS, styled with WindiCSS and bundled with Vite.         	|
 | v5          	| [Here](https://site-avz3yew0y-beefers.vercel.app/)            	| [Here](https://site-git-v5-beefers.vercel.app/) 	| Current version!
 Very proud - written using the same tech stack as v4, but with TypeScript!
 Should be maintainable, preventing further rewrites. 	|

-<sub>On a different note - remind me to fix this table styling...</sub>